-Is this unusually cold winter putting a hurt on your heating bill?
-Probably so, for the colder it gets, the more costly it is to heat your home.
+Is this winter putting a hurt on your heating bill?
+The chill could be blowing a hole in your heating budget, for the colder it gets, the costlier it is to heat your home.
 The good news is that you can lessen the financial impact of cold weather by making a number of relatively simple changes.

 - Turn Down Your Thermostat – The simplest thing you can do, if you can tolerate a lower temperature.

-- Add a Layer of Clothing – This ties in with turning down the thermostat.
-You don't want to wear a parka in the house, but wearing a sweater indoors in the winter is reasonable... and a lot less expensive!
+- Add a Layer of Clothing – This relates to turning down the thermostat.
+You don't want to wear a parka in the house but wearing a sweater indoors in the winter is reasonable... and a lot less expensive!

 - Furnace Maintenance – Make sure your filters are changed regularly.
 Not only is this better for the furnace and your wallet, it will help keep the air cleaner.